jallanxjallan/onemanairforce/adaptation/scenes/musical_chairs.md

 ---
 category: past
 date: 15 March 1948
+name: Musical Chairs
 status: draft
+synopsis: '''Muharto and Bambang argue over who gets to sit the the copilot seat.'''
 title: Musical Chairs
-synopsis: Muharto and Bambang argue over who gets to sit the the copilot seat.

 ---

 Tensions rise in the RI-002 cockpit as Muharto and